engl5674/engl5674s18/_projects/p1-use-annotations.md

 - ~300-400 words, unless otherwise noted.
 - Uses my "brand" of APA in which you cite the page numbers of particular places of the text, while avoiding direct quotation.
-- Due before class in the designated Google Drive folder.
-Please create the following baseline structure for this class on your VT Google Drive:
+- Due before class in 2 designated Google Drive folders.
+The first will be shared just before class within our shared Google Drive folder.
+The second will be shared with me within your personal Drive folder for review purposes.
+Accordingly, please create the following baseline structure-scheme for this class in your VT Google Drive:
 <pre>
       /engl5674s18-[last name][firstname initial]
         /annotations